 In some cases, there might be a lot of data on the visualisation – a scatter plot might include hundreds of relevant data points – but it should be immediately clear what point you are making, and any labelling of individual data points can be limited to what helps you make that point.

-How can I best use colour in my data visualisations?
+How to best use colour in your data visualisations

 Colour is a powerful tool to grab people’s attention.
 If your visualisation is intended to highlight one key point, you can use a strong colour there, to immediately catch the reader’s eye.